Crew member sues Alec Baldwin, others over ‘Rust’ shooting

 The director Souza told detectives that Baldwin was rehearsing a scene in which he drew a revolver from his holster and pointed it toward the camera, which Hutchins and Souza were behind, according to court records in New Mexico.

-Souza said the scene did not call for the use of live rounds, and Gutierrez Reed said real ammo should never have been present, according to court records.
+Souza said the scene did not call for the use of live rounds, and Gutierrez Reed said real ammo should never have been present, according to the court records.

-Santa Fe County Sheriff Adan Mendoza said there was “some complacency” in how weapons were handled on the set.
-Authorities have said much investigation still needs to be done before getting to a point where criminal charges could be considered.
+The Los Angeles lawsuit alleges that the scene did not call for Baldwin to fire the gun at all, only to point it.

 Hollywood professionals have been baffled by the circumstances of the movie-set shooting.
 It already has led to other production crews stepping up safety measures.